 How to choose the best retail POS system?

-Whether you’re considering switching from an existing point-of-sale system or starting your first store, here are some guidelines for selecting the right POS for business’s needs now.
+Whether you’re considering switching from an existing point-of-sale system or starting your first store, here are some guidelines for selecting the right POS for your business’s needs now.

 List your business activities